wtchen/datatools-ui/docs/dev/deployment.md

 ## Prerequisites

 The application features a Spark-powered Java backend and a Javascript frontend written with React and Redux.
-To install and deploy the application, you will need Java 8, Maven, Node/npm, and Webpack.
+To install and deploy the application, you will need Java 8, Maven, Node/npm, yarn, and [mastarm](https://github.com/conveyal/mastarm).

 User athentication is done via [Auth0](http://auth0.com).
 You will need an Auth0 account and application to use the Data Manager.